isaracorp/Toolkit-Samples/poly1305/README.md

 ```
 [--key string <key>]
 Read the key from the command line.
+It must be at least 32 bytes.

 [--key file <filename>]
 Read the key from file <filename>.
 The entire contents of the file
 will be read.

-[--key none]
-Don't use a key.
-This is not recommended, without a key this is basically
-just a hashing function.
+It must be at least 32 bytes.

 [--tag <filename>]
 Where the resulting tag will be saved.